VillageOfGamers/key-debouncer/README.md

 2. Run `./list-keyboards.sh` to list off your current keyboards.
 It'll list their friendly name and symlink under `/dev/input/by-id/`.

-3. Provide the symlink name to the script `debounce.sh`, along with a preferred timeout in milliseconds (15ms is a good default).
-The sample script points to a Corsair K70 Core RGB keyboard (mine has lots of bouncy keys and is why this project was made).
+3. Provide the symlink name to the script `debounce.sh`, along with a preferred timeout in milliseconds (33ms is a good default).
+The sample script points to a Corsair K70 Core RGB keyboard (mine has lots of very bouncy keys and is why this project was made).

 4. Simply run `sudo make install` and it'll build the executable, then proceed to install it and the wrapper script to `/usr/local/bin`, and the SystemD unit file to `/etc/systemd/system` (default Ubuntu locations for non-APT-managed programs).